-Facebook Pixel How to Correct Skin Tones Using Lightroom’s Color Curves
+Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

-How to Correct Skin Tones Using Lightroom’s Color Curves
+How to Correct Skin Tones in Lightroom (With Color Curves)

 skin-tones-Lightroom-curves-13.jpg

-The image below is a photo that came out of the camera with a pretty good white balance and skin tone.
-Do you see the numbers under the histogram?
-Those are Red, Green and Blue (RGB) numbers.
+The image below came out of the camera with a pretty good white balance and skin tone.
+Look to the histogram in the upper right-hand corner.
+Do you see those numbers under the histogram?
+Those are Red, Green, and Blue (RGB) numbers, and they correspond to the child’s forehead:

 Skin tones Lightroom curves 01

-You can display the RGB numbers for your photos too.
+Displaying the RGB numbers for your photos is very useful, as we’ll soon see.
+It’s also quite easy!
 In Lightroom’s Develop module, hover your cursor over the area you want to measure.
-Look under the histogram for the corresponding RGB measurements.
+Then look under the histogram for the corresponding RGB measurements.

 • Red: 73.1%